DeflateAwning/Python-Vi-ArrowKeys/README.md

 If you don't press any of those before releasing the D key, a "d" is typed.

-Modifier keys (specifically, shift) are ignored.
+Modifier keys (specifically, shift) are applied as pressed.
 This tool can be used to move around, or select text.